moepman/acertmgr/README.md

 ------------

   * Python (2.7+ and 3.5+ should work)
-  * cryptography (includes the required six and optional idna module)
+  * cryptography (includes the optional idna module)

 Optional packages (required to use specified features)
 ------------------------------------------------------